 Data loss has the potential to devastate your small business.
 Without the information your business relies on to function each day, your customers won’t receive the service they expect, and your employees will be unable to perform their daily duties.
-To prevent data loss from interrupting your productivity, a cloud backup solution is an essential part of your IT plan to keep operations running smoothly.
+To prevent data loss from interrupting your productivity, cloud backup solution offers peace of mind and is an essential part of your IT plan to keep operations running smoothly.
+Many of these services include disaster recovery, ransomware protection and server security.
 There are many companies available to provide this service, but here are the five best cloud backup solutions for small business to start your search.

-With continuous data protection that backs up files as they are altered rather than during scheduled updates, IDrive ensures your most current data is protected in any scenario.
+With continuous data protection that backs up files as they are altered rather than during scheduled updates, IDrive ensures your most current data is protected in any scenario and costs are based on storage space used.
 The company supports multiple devices, including Android and iOS, and maintains the security of your data by using 256-bit AES encryption.
 IDrive offers tiered backup plans for its business customers, starting at 250 GB and going up to 12.5 TB for larger operations.
-Backups can be run from MS Exchange, MS SQL, Linux, VMware, MS SharePoint Servers, Oracle and user PCs.
+Data backups can be run from MS Exchange, MS SQL, Linux, VMware, MS SharePoint Servers, Oracle and user PCs.
 The IDrive Express service offers a physical recovery option, sending a 3 TB encrypted hard drive to you within a week if you experience a data loss event.

-Carbonite is simple to use, offers unlimited storage and can be set up to run automatically in the background.
+Carbonite provides comprehensive protection for your data center and is simple to use.
+This cloud data service includes backup software, offers unlimited storage and can be set up to run automatically in the background.
 With the ability to set up its continuous backup option, Carbonite will only back up new files or files that have been altered to reduce the bandwidth needed.
 The company manages encryption but allows an encryption key to be set, giving you full access and the ability to restore files with just one click.